-The Certificate in Public Health Research Methods (PHRM) will provide students from various disciplines with the critical skills to design, conduct and analyze data from health studies, particularly those that have direct implications for programs and policy.
-This rigorous program will teach students to formulate testable research hypotheses, utilize appropriate study designs, collect and analyze quantitative and qualitative data, and interpret findings with an eye to their potential public health impact.
+The Certificate in Public Health Research Methods (PHRM) provides students from various disciplines with the critical skills they need to design, conduct, and analyze data from health studies, particularly those that have direct implications for programs and policy.
+This rigorous program teaches students to formulate testable research hypotheses, utilize appropriate study designs, collect and analyze quantitative and qualitative data, and interpret findings with an eye to their potential public health impact.

 Public Health Research Methods is open to Columbia MPH students in:

 A certificate in Public Health Research Methods is available to Biostatistics, Environmental Health Sciences, Epidemiology, Population and Family Health, and Sociomedical Sciences students, for whom work experience is not requirement.